 My Natural Labor & Delivery Story

-I sit here, in bed, recovering from my recent post-birth operation, and am finally getting into the headspace to actually write about our experience of becoming parents so today I sharing our natural labor and delivery story.
-Our first child, Mia Elisabet, was born on the 21st June 2018 at Landspítali Hospital here in Reykjavik, Iceland.
-I had 13 hours, natural labor, and Mia arrived safe and sound into the world at 5:25 pm.
+I sit here, in bed, recovering from my recent post-birth operation, and am finally getting into the headspace to actually write about our experience of becoming parents so today I sharing our natural labour and delivery story.
+Our first child, Mia Elisabet, was born on the 21st of June 2018 at Landspítali Hospital here in Reykjavik, Iceland.
+I had 13 hours, of natural labour, and Mia arrived safe and sound into the world at 5:25 pm.
 Here’s a rundown of the big day.

 watch the video